JasonXiao127/Stowed/README.md

 and handles downloads, and you open it from any device on your network at `http://<machine-ip>:5183`.

-Pre-built images are published to **Docker Hub** as `maraudermarauder/stowed` (plus versioned tags like `:1.0.0`).
-You don't need to build anything — just pull and run.

 ### Quick start — pull the Docker Hub image